 Kvitova never recovered from the service break.
 With Gavrilova serving up 4-3, all seemed over for the Czech when she failed to convert her final break opportunity of the match.
 After the Czech held her serve in the following game, the Aussie held her nerve to comfortably secure the victory on her first match point after a backhand from her opponent sailed wide.
 The score was 6-3, 6-4.
 Gavrilova needed roughly an hour and 40 minutes to dispatch her opponent and move on to the quarterfinals.

 The numbers described Kvitova's erratic day at the office.
 Despite recording four more winners than Gavrilova (22 to 18), she made 30 unforced erros as opposed to her opponent's 19 which cost her the match.
-The Aussie's serve was one of her strengths as she recorded a higher percentage of first serves than Kvitova (73 percent to 63 percent).
-Moreover, Gavrilova had a greater percentage of first serve points won than her opponent (64 percent to 53 percent)
+The Aussie's serve was one of her strengths as she recorded a higher percentage of first serves than Kvitova (73 to 63).
+Moreover, Gavrilova had a greater percentage of first serve points won than her opponent (64 to 53).

 After the match, Kvitova spoke of the abdominal injury suffered two weeks ago in Stuttgart where she made the semifinals.
 She was given the green light to play as it was a minor injury, but the lack of practice got the better off the Czech today.
 She managed to begin practising only on Saturday which was a day before her opening round match.
 She was, however, still satisfied to leave Madrid with two wins under belt given the constraints she faced.

 Gavrilova, who is high on confidence, will now clash with surprise American qualifier Louisa Chirico.
 Chirico advanced after fourth seed Victoria Azarenka pulled out with a back injury.
 Both players will eye a spot in the semifinals in what is now a decimated top half of the draw.